renesas/ble-sdk10-da1470x-examples/interfaces/i2c_eeprom/README.md

 ## Existing build configurations

-The template contains build configurations for executing it from RAM or QSPI.
+The template contains build configurations for executing it from RAM or (O)QSPI.

-- `DA1469X-00-Debug_RAM`.
+- `DA1470X-00-Debug_RAM`.
 The project is built to be run from RAM.
 The executable is built with debug (-Og) information.
-- `DA1469X-00-Debug_OQSPI`.
+- `DA1470X-00-Debug_OQSPI`.
 The project is built to be run from (O)QSPI.
 The executable is built with debug (-Og) information.
-- `DA1469X-00-Release_RAM`.
+- `DA1470X-00-Release_RAM`.
 The project is built to be run from RAM.
 The executable is built with no debug information and size optimization (-Os).
-- `DA1469X-00-Release_OQSPI`.
+- `DA1470X-00-Release_OQSPI`.
 The project is built to be run from (O)QSPI.
 The executable is built with no debug information and size optimization (-Os).

 ## RTT ENABLE